Black Friday Code: DIGEST35

 3. Not Well Supported by Clinical Trials

-Regarding MTHFR, another literature review concluded that, even though folate is important for cellular health and the MTHFR gene plays a significant role in the folate pathway, there is no statistically significant evidence that the 677C and 1298A polymorphisms have a clinically relevant effect on that pathway [12].
+Regarding MTHFR, another literature review concluded that, even though folate is important for cellular health and the MTHFR gene plays a significant role in the folate pathway, there is no statistically significant evidence that the 677C>T and 1298A>C polymorphisms have a clinically relevant effect on that pathway.
+That said, it is true that those who are homozygous for MTHFR 677C >T(about 8.5% of the population) may have elevated homocysteine (an amino acid) that can cause health problems if it gets too high.
+However, other factors beyond the 677C>T polymorphism influence homocysteine levels 12.

 Environmental Factors > Genetic Destiny